jonahoffline/autoexpreso-cli/README.md

 * Gets your basic account info
 * Gets the latest 20 transactions (JSON or Ruby hash)

+### Demo API

+There is a Demo API built with this gem available at [http://autoexpreso-api.herokuapp.com/account_details](http://autoexpreso-api.herokuapp.com/account_details)

+For more information visit the [examples/api](https://github.com/riveralabs/autoexpreso-cli/tree/master/examples/api) folder of this repository.

 ### Installation
 	$ gem install autoexpreso